 The Proposal Area is a relatively long and narrow road corridor.
-As such, it is highly unlikely that any entire WRP home ranges are contained within the Proposal area.
-Between 53 and 79 home ranges may be disturbed to some degree but WRP utilising habitat within the alignment are very likely to be familiar with adjacent habitat areas, which is likely to also be part of their home range, and with navigating between these areas.
-As such, the impact of the Proposal on WRP home ranges is expected to be minor.
+Based on site surveys between 49 and 72 WRP home ranges may be disturbed to some degree but WRP utilising habitat within the alignment are very likely to be familiar with adjacent habitat areas.
+As such, the impact of the Proposal on the local WRP population is not expected to be substantial.